DIY Thyme and Green Tea Toner Recipe for Clear Skin

 Related: DIY Remedies for Hyperpigmentation (with Before and After Pictures)

 Once upon a time, I didn’t even see the need for a toner.
-I thought it was only to remove any residue left over from soap so especially now since I haven’t used any kind of chemical or store bought soap on my face in over a month, I really didn’t see the need.
+I thought it was only to remove any residue left over from soap so especially now since I haven’t used any kind of chemical or store-bought soap on my face in over a month, I really didn’t see the need.
 But I’ve been reading up and someone somewhere said something about balancing the pH of the skin.
-From this Livestrong article:

 Many toxins that affect the health and appearance of your skin come from industrial-made chemicals.
 Facial toners work to remove environmental toxins such as smoke, smog and other chemical residues from your skin.
 This helps your skin to look brighter and healthier, and long-term benefits may include less acne, acne scarring and wrinkles.